 The BLM, for example, is broken out into State offices, and Local Field Offices.
 The BLM does allow each state office and local field office to establish its own rules.
 Hence, it’s possible that a local BLM field office may adopt the 200 feet rule as an official rule.
 It must post this rule on a sign at or near each affected area, and publish it in the Federal Register, as well as a local newspaper.

-Some national forests have adopted this rule, and have made it enforceable, but have taken it to greater extremes.
+Some national forests have adopted this rule, and have made it enforceable, but have defined different buffers.
 For example, the White River National Forest in Colorado have adopted this rule, but with a 100 foot limitation (see their Recreation Guide, Page 2, sidebar).